Search for a Catamaran Yacht

 What Is a Catamaran Yacht?

 A catamaran yacht is a vessel 79 feet and over with two hulls connected by a bridge deck.
-It has a wide beam and the bow area is generally linked by a trampoline that stretches between the two hulls, although some catamarans have large decks instead.
+Unlike a sailing yacht, they have a very shallow draft thanks to the two hulls of equal length instead of a long keel that elongates the draft of a sailing yacht.
+It has a wide beam, and the bow area is generally linked by a trampoline that stretches between the two hulls, although some catamarans have large decks instead, providing perfect balance for the yacht.
 Catamaran designs include both sailing vessels or power options – a powered blue water catamaran does not have a mast or sails, which is a benefit if clearance is a concern, while a sailing cat has both sails and usually twin engines, one in each hull, that can make the catamaran very maneuverable under power.
 Under sail, a catamaran is typically considered faster than a monohull.
 You can measure the performance and handling by looking at the catamaran’s sail area.

 What are Catamaran Yachts Made of (Construction Material/Hull Design)?

-The catamaran yacht can be constructed from a variety of materials, including steel, aluminum, and composites like fiberglass, GRP, and carbon fiber and it can have both a displacement (powercat) or a planing hull form, depending on use.
+A catamaran yacht can be constructed from a variety of materials, including steel, aluminum, and composites like fiberglass, GRP, and carbon fiber and it can have both a displacement (powercat) or a planing hull form, depending on use.
+They feature two hulls of the same size and length, providing perfect balance and a shallow draft for those on board.

 Why Should You Buy a Catamaran Yacht?

-You should buy a catamaran yacht if you’re looking for more stability on the water as this yacht type doesn’t heel like a monohull while sailing.
+You should buy a catamaran yacht if you’re looking for more stability on the water as this yacht type doesn’t heel like a monohull while sailing but maintains almost perfect balance.
 It is a much smoother experience for overnight cruising and day sailing than traditional sailing vessels.
 At anchor, it also eliminates the rocking possible on a monohull.
-The smoother ride can be a plus for those who may suffer from seasickness, although the catamaran’s motion under sail might take some getting used to if you’re accustomed to a monohull.
+The perfect balance can make for a smoother ride can be a plus for those who may suffer from seasickness, although the catamaran’s motion under sail might take some getting used to if you’re accustomed to a monohull.